OptishellConsultancy/RoboClubStore/MultiPurposePlatform/README.md

 OR:
 cat /proc/asound/modules

-Test with: speaker-test -c2 -twav -l3 -D plughw:4,0 - where '4' is the sound card index
+Test with: 'speaker-test -c2 -twav -l3 -D plughw:4,0' - where '4' is the sound card index
 Update the following to set new defaults: sudo nano /etc/asound.conf - enter: 'defaults.pcm.card 4 defaults.ctl.card 4'